The History of WBLN, Channel 15, Bloomington, IL

 Going on the Air....maybe

-WBLN was originally expected to go on the air in late October of 1953 but, that was not to be.
+WBLN was initially expected to go on the air in late October of 1953, but, that was not to be.
 Labor disputes described above and equipment delays kept the station behind schedule.
 By mid-November, the pressure was intense to get WBLN on the air and fast!
 The fact that WCIA in Champaign had gone on the air by this time was at least a psychological defeat to Cecil Roberts and his staff.
-Even though at least one representative of Channel 15 had said that “we're not going on the air with anything messy.”
+Even though at least one representative of Channel 15 said, “we're not going on the air with anything messy.”

-It was planned that the new station would go on the air with a 100-watt test pattern and then after a few days of testing the transmitter power output would be increased to give the station a 20,000-watt ERP.
+It was planned that the new station would go on the air with a 100-watt test pattern, and then after a few days of testing, the transmitter power output would be increased to give the station a 20,000-watt ERP.
 The first try to go on air was decided to take place on November 15th, although Jerrell Henry wouldn't predict an hour before the sign-on.
-The final “piece of equipment” to operate the station had arrived at the facility and installation was underway.
-What specifically the equipment was is unknown.
+The final “piece of equipment” to operate the station had arrived at the facility, and installation was underway.
+What precisely the equipment was is unknown.

-Bloomington area viewers were once again disappointed as equipment failures prevented them from seeing the new Channel 15 on the projected date of November 15th.
-Once again, it would be a few more days before any mention would be made of a WBLN premiere.
+Bloomington area viewers were again disappointed as equipment failures prevented them from seeing the new Channel 15 on the projected date of November 15th.
+Once again, it would be a few more days before any mention of a WBLN premiere.

 This map shows the expected coverage area based on tower height/ERP (effective radiated power) for each station in central Illinois in 1953.
 It omits WDAN-TV because it was of no consequence for those in central Illinois.
 This includes the gigantic area of WCIA as compared to the other UHF stations.

-Then on Thursday, November 19th, from 4:15 to 5 pm, WBLN broadcast its first test pattern at 100 watts.
-Even with only a 100-watt power output, the signal was received by a viewer in Shirley, 10 miles away from the transmitter site.
+Then, on Thursday, November 19th, from 4:15 to 5 pm, WBLN broadcast its first test pattern at 100 watts.
+Even with only a 100-watt power output, a viewer received the signal in Shirley, 10 miles from the transmitter site.
 Station staff also received 20-30 other calls after the initial low-power broadcasts.
 There was no audio broadcast with the test pattern.

-Finally, though, on December 6th, 1953, WBLN would become one of the final heritage television facilities in central Illinois, although not the last one.
-WDAN-TV in Danville was still just short of one week away from broadcasting.
+Finally, though, on December 6th, 1953, WBLN would become one of central Illinois's final heritage television facilities, although not the last one.
+WDAN-TV in Danville was still just short of a couple of weeks away from broadcasting.

 At sign-on, the WBLN broadcast day would air from 7 pm to 11 pm.
-In just a few weeks, the day was lengthened to run from 6 pm to Midnight, and eventually, sign-on would move up to occur during the mid-afternoon.
+In just a few weeks, the day was lengthened to run from 6 pm to Midnight, and eventually, sign-on would occur during the mid-afternoon.
 While short broadcast days were common to early television, most other stations increased the length of their broadcast day to include most of the daytime in just a couple of years.
-WBLN continued with a short abbreviated schedule for a while longer.
+WBLN continued with a short, abbreviated schedule for a while longer.

-The only exception to the evening-only broadcast schedule was the broadcast of ABC's Don McNeil's Breakfast Club from 8 to 9 am, then either the station signed off until later or would broadcast a test pattern until programming resumed, also a common practice during the very early years of television.
-Given the costs of electricity and the maintenance on the equipment, I would guess WBLN didn't operate its transmitter any longer than it had to.
-There were also some mid-afternoon sign-on times with some late afternoon ABC programming, and on weekends for at least a time in 1955-56.
-ABC didn't broadcast a full daytime schedule until 1959, and filling that time with programming which had to be purchased would increase the cost of operating considerably.
-WBLN would not be in business long enough to see a longer broadcast day.
+The only exception to the evening-only broadcast schedule was the broadcast of ABC's Don McNeil's Breakfast Club from 8 to 9 a.m.
+The station signed off until later or would broadcast a test pattern until programming resumed, which was also a common practice during the very early years of television.
+Given the electricity costs and equipment maintenance, WBLN didn't operate its transmitter any longer than it had to.
+There were also some mid-afternoon sign-on times with some late afternoon ABC programming and on weekends for at least a time in 1955-56.
+ABC didn't broadcast a full daytime schedule until 1959, and filling that time with programming that had to be purchased would considerably increase the cost of operating.
+WBLN would not be in business long enough to see a more extended broadcast day.

-On the first day of sign-on, newspaper reports in Bloomington's Daily Pantagraph indicated many viewers were disappointed by its signal quality.
-Even though station manager Jerrell Henry reported the first day as going “pretty good” he also indicated some problems early on, which he said were corrected during the first hours of broadcasting.
-Meanwhile, viewers stated that the picture was “blurry” and “dark.”
+On the first day of sign-on, a report in Bloomington's Daily Pantagraph indicated many viewers were disappointed by its signal quality.
+Even though station manager Jerrell Henry reported the first day as going “pretty good,” he also stated some problems early on, which he said were corrected during the first hours of broadcasting.
+Meanwhile, viewers noted that the picture was “blurry” and “dark.”

 Two local TV repairmen called the station's signal “lousy.”
-An out-of-town viewer in Hudson located just a few miles north of Bloomington reported that the signal was weaker than that of her reception of WEEK-TV in Peoria.
+An out-of-town viewer in Hudson, located just a few miles north of Bloomington, reported that the signal was weaker than her reception of WEEK-TV in Peoria.

-I speculate viewers might have had antennas pointed toward other stations, such as those in Peoria.
-Keep in mind that Peoria is northwest of Bloomington-Normal, while the broadcast tower of WBLN was located on the outskirts southeast of Bloomington.
-If people had antennas pointed toward Peoria, they could have been picking up WBLN on the back or side of the antenna, which could have created “ghosting” with a reflected signal which would have been “blurry.”
+One could speculate viewers might have had antennas pointed toward other stations, such as those in Peoria.
+Remember that Peoria is northwest of Bloomington-Normal, while the broadcast tower of WBLN was located on the outskirts southeast of Bloomington.
+If people had antennas pointed toward Peoria, they could have been picking up WBLN on the back or side of the antenna, which could have created “ghosting” with a reflected signal that would have been “blurry.”

 1953 Bloomington Pantagraph ad for new TVs